 | Cooked bones | Can splinter and cause internal injuries |

-For a comprehensive list, see our toxic plants guide (plants are food to curious cats).
+For a comprehensive list, see our toxic plants guide.
+As far as a curious cat is concerned, plants are food too.

 Nutrition Quick Reference